abhay1298/studio/python_backend_example/README.md

     *   Robot Framework (`pip install robotframework`)

 2.  **Installation**:
-    Navigate to this directory in your terminal and install the required library, Flask:
+    Navigate to this directory in your terminal and install the required libraries:
     ```sh
-    pip install Flask
+    pip install Flask Flask-Cors robotframework
     ```

 3.  **Configuration**: